yormi/AsyncIt/README.md

 #### `asyncIt (description, test)`

 The only thing that it does is making sure that the fake DOM is cleaned after the test, whether it suceeded or failed.
 Use it exactly like the `it` in [mocha](https://mochajs.org/). `asyncIt.only` and `asyncIt.skip` work the same as well.

+***Attention !
+Unlike `mocha`, there's not done parameter.
+You have to make sure your test is over when it returns or otherwise you have to return a promise.

 #### `mountApp (RootComponent, props)`